 I first heard about Pilates back in 1992 after being introduced by a friend.
 I was intrigued but told only dancers could do it so never pursued it further.

-Fast track to 2001…after being involved in an accident I was facing a few years of rehabilitation to both left and right knees.
-After surgeries, physio and personal training it was decided that Pilates was going to be the way forward for me and my injuries.
+Fast track to 2001…after being involved in an accident and setting along the rehabilitation path, i came across my first class.
 After my first studio session I was completely in love.
 I loved the discipline, the control and the strength it gave to my entire body – and especially my mind and wellbeing.
-It certainly wasn’t a quick fix, it became part of my daily life and has not stopped.
+It became part of my daily life and has not stopped.

-One of my instructors mentioned I should become an instructor myself seeing as I was at the studio more than him!
+One of my instructors mentioned I should become an instructor myself as I was at the studio more than him!
 It was a tiny seed that grew over quite a few years and I finally began my Teacher Training at Breathe Education in 2012.
-I trained in the Stott Pilates method and this year I will be completing my Diploma in Pilates.
-I love teaching Pilates and the positive control and strength it gives us over our bodies.
+I trained in the Stott Pilates method and and have also completed a Diploma in Pilates.

 When I’m not teaching I am a well trained mum – taxi ferrying my two children about, walking our beautiful dogs Dave and Bear or helping my husband at our winery on the Bellarine Peninsula.